IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcconvert.rst

 IfcConvert is a command-line application for converting IFC geometry into file formats such as OBJ, DAE, GLB, STP, IGS, XML, SVG, H5, and IFC itself.

-For other conversions, other software is available as other utilities within IfcOpenShell.
+For other formats, you may use other IfcOpenShell utilities as shown in the table below.

 +-------------------------+-------------------------+----------------------+
 | From Format             | To Format               | Tool                 |